art-bazhin/spred/README.md

 Computed signals automatically track their dependencies and recalculate their value when any of the dependencies triggered.
 A computed signal can be created using the [computed](https://art-bazhin.github.io/spred/modules.html#computed) function.
 It takes as its argument a function that calculates the value of the signal and depends only on other signal values.

+Computed signals initialize their values lazily.
+That means that the calculation function triggers only when the signal has at least one subscriber / dependent signal with a subscriber.

 ```ts
 import { writable, computed } from 'spred';